dcldmartin/HurricaneSandy/README.md

 <br><br>

-Virginia was another key swing state, narrowly won by Obama.
-There was a good bit more storm damage there.
-By our estimate, if the storm had steered entirely away from the state, it would likely have gone to Romney, though given that so many of the affected states were not close, we can’t say Obama owes his victory to the storm.
+In the case of Virginia, another key swing state, there was significantly greater damage and Obama narrowly took the state.
+By our estimate, if the storm had missed the state entirely it would likely have gone for Romney instead.